transcelerate/ddf-home/community.md

 **Submitting Agenda Topics**

 Agenda topics will be shared ahead of the meetings.
-If you have a topic to propose for discussion during the Community Meeting, please respond to posted [Discussion Topics](https://github.com/transceleratebiopharmainc/ddf-sdr-docs/discussions/categories/community-meetings).
+If you have a topic to propose for discussion during the Community Meeting, please respond to posted [Discussion: Agenda Topics](https://github.com/transceleratebiopharmainc/ddf-sdr-docs/discussions/categories/community-meetings).

-## Upcoming milestones

-- May 2022: CDISC publication of USDM
-- June 2022: DDF Connectathon Event

-## Key priorities

-There is a focus on getting sponsor companies and vendor solutions to pilot DDF, confirm connectivity, and expanding functionality.

 ## Upcoming Meetings
 To save a meeting invite, click on the meeting links below.